ergo70/IPTC-annotate/README.md

 ```
 ## Speed
 On a Intel Core) i7-13700H, 32 GB, Nvidia RTX 2000 Ada, 8 GB, Windows 11 Pro x64: About 4 seconds per image with the llava:7b model.
 Larger models slow down annotation without noticeable improvement in annotation quality.

+## Not working
+caption/abstract is written and can be read back by IPTCInfo3, yet it is not visible e.g. with CaptureOne in images coming from a Canon Powershot G12.
+Reason unknown, probably some issue of IPTCInfo3.
+IPhone and Android photos behave as expected.